 12. Be able to recall that electromagnetic waves are transverse.

 Chapter P1.4 What happens when light and sound meet different materials?
-(GCSE Physics only)
+(GCSE Physics only, NOT combined science)

 1. Be able to construct and interpret two-dimensional ray diagrams to illustrate specular reflection by mirrors (qualitative only)